Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Reachable Set

 \begin{definition}[(Geodesic) exponential map] Let $M$ be a Riemannian manifold and $x \in M$.
 The exponential map at $x_0$ assigns to $\dot{x} \in T_{x_0}M$ the solution at time $t = 1$ to the geodesic equation with initial state $x_0$ and initial velocity $\dot{x}$ where $x(0) = x_0$ and $\nabla_{\dot{x}}\dot{x} = 0$. \end{definition}

 Recall that $M$ is a connected Riemannian manifold.
-Thus, by the Hopf-Rinow Theorem \citep{jost2008riemannian}, the exponential map is defined on all $T_xM$ for all $x \in M$.
-We leverage the exponential map to calculate a set of geodesic curves on $M$ where each curve serves as a viable trajectory contained in the guaranteed reachable set.

-In the next section, we demonstrate by example how to apply the results in Sections III and IV to calculate the guaranteed reachable set of an unknown pendulum system; this example is simple enough to solve using Euler's method augmented with exponential mapping and is primarily included to demonstrate how to implement the theory intuitively.
-We then apply our theory to a more complex example of a system on an abstract manifold $SO(3)$.
+Thus, by the Hopf-Rinow Theorem \citep[Theorem 1.7.1]{jost2008riemannian}, the exponential map is defined on all $T_xM$ for all $x \in M$ and can be leveraged to calculate a set of geodesic curves on $M$ where each curve serves as a viable trajectory contained in the guaranteed reachable set.
+In the next section, we demonstrate by example how to apply the results in Sections III and IV to calculate the guaranteed reachable set of an unknown system constrained on an abstract manifold.
 Trajectories of the known system and the guaranteed underapproximation of its reachable set are compared to illustrate the theory's efficacy.